Flexiana/framework/doc/tutorials.md

 ## Database-access

-The `database.core`'s interceptor extracts the datasource from the provided state parameter, and the :query.
+The `database.core`'s interceptor extracts the datasource from the provided state parameter and the :query.

 The query should be in [honey SQL](https://github.com/nilenso/honeysql-postgres) format, it will be sql-formatted on
 execution: